Sunday, April 9, 2023

 Friday, September 18, 2020

-Strange to think my last post before now was in march 15 2020, just one week before the (first) UK Corona virus lockdown.
-We managed to get away for a camping holiday at the start of July, up to Scotland to see friends then camping at Hadrian's wall.
-Cold but great to be able to get out again.
+It is strange to think my last post before this was back in March 2020.
+That was just one week before the (first) UK Corona virus lockdown.
+My girl and I managed to get away for a camping holiday at the start of July.
+We went up to Scotland to see friends, camping in their garden as the Scottish lockdown rules then permitted.
+After that, we could stay at a freshly reopened camp site in Northumberland, near Hadrian's wall.
+It was very cold but absolutely wonderful to be able to get out again.

-Ruby went well with the Daytona (red) cams and lower gearing but noticeably thirstier.
-On the trip back down the M6 and M5, she disgraced herself by weeing oil over the rear tyre.
-Engine breather problems yet again.
-Plus I could see oil escaping from the cam cover.
+Ruby went well with the Daytona 1200 (red profile) cams and lower gearing but she was noticeably thirstier.
+Also, and more seriously, on the fast trip back down the M6 and M5, she disgraced herself by leaning engine oil over the rear tyre.
+Oh dear.
+Once again, she had overwhelmed the capacity of the engine breather to keep oil in whilst letting blowby gases out.
+Plus I could see oil escaping from the cam cover, the rubber seal not seeing properly.

 I also changed the cam cover seal and reinstalled the original, green cams.
-Feels just great.
-At the gentle speeds so far enjoyed, the bike is returning about 47 miles to the Imperial gallon.
+Ruby feels just great line this.
+At the mostly gentle speeds so far enjoyed on the lanes of England, in warm weather, she is returning about 47 miles to the Imperial gallon.
 Perfect.

 Sunday, March 15, 2020